 - No Balance Transfers.
 You can’t make balance transfers with this card.
 If you’re facing high-interest balances on an existing credit card account, look to a tried-and-true balance transfer card such as Chase Slate or Citi Simplicity (though be aware that both require good credit).

-Credit One Bank® Unsecured Platinum Visa® is not an aspirational credit card.
+The Credit One Bank® Unsecured Visa® With Cash Back Rewards Card is not an aspirational credit card.
 In fact, as credit cards go, it’s pretty unremarkable.
 However, for consumers who’ve struggled with credit issues in the relatively recent past and find that most of their credit card options require a hefty upfront security deposit, it’s a valuable alternative.
-If you struggle to qualify for more generous cards, give Credit One Bank Platinum Visa a try.
+If you struggle to qualify for more generous cards, give Credit One Bank Unsecured Visa a try.
 With responsible credit utilization and timely balance payments, you could find move up in the credit card world a lot sooner than you imagine.